-Mia practices the body of performance to explore and critique wide-ranging themes (ex. nature/culture, identity, fandom, addiction, whiteness, death, the spectre of capitalism, religious martyrdom) – playfully blurring the lines between theatre and visual art, she delves into subject material with vigour and imagination.
-Altering perspective, baring process, queering, unsettling, combining different forms, making strange, fragmenting time, and juxtaposing imagery are some of the actions that inform the making of her various projects.
+Mia practices the body of performance to explore and critique wide-ranging themes (ex. fandom, whiteness, altered states, death, the spectre of capitalism) – playfully blurring the lines between theatre and visual art, she delves into subject material with vigour and imagination.
+Altering perspective, baring process, queering, unsettling, combining different forms, making strange, and juxtaposing imagery are some of the actions that inform the making of her various projects.

 “Let me remind the reader that I am only an experimenter.
 Do not set the least value on what I do, or the least discredit on what I do not, as if I pretended to settle anything as true or false.
 I unsettle all things.
 No facts are to me sacred; none are profane; I simply experiment, an endless seeker with no past.”Ralph Waldo Emerson

-interests: postdramatic theatre, theatre of images, physical theatre, devised theatre, tanztheatre, performance art, object theatre, photography, comedy/pathos, play, creative movement, viewpoints, yoga, qigong, meditation, contemplation, ritual, tango, Pochinko Clown, Grand Guignol, lip-sync, D.I.Y. design, death studies, feminism, the macabre, religious theatre, Hrotsvitha of Gandersheim, Madonna Ciccone, pop-culture, the Tarot, the ineffable, intuition, weirdness, queerness, altered states, effigies, derangement, cognitive dissonance, dream-logic, spectacle, collage, bricolage, assemblage, stream of consciousness …
+interests: postdramatic theatre, theatre of images, physical theatre, devised theatre, tanztheatre, performance art, object theatre, puppetry, spectacle, photography, the Wunderkammer, peepshows, play, creative movement, viewpoints, yoga, qigong, meditation, contemplation, ritual, tango, Pochinko Clown, Grand Guignol, lip-sync, Drag, D.I.Y. design, death studies, feminism, the macabre, religious theatre, Hrotsvitha of Gandersheim, Madonna Ciccone, fandom, pop-culture, stand-up comedy, the Tarot, the ineffable, intuition, weirdness, queerness, altered states, effigies, derangement, cognitive dissonance, dream-logic, spectacle, collage, bricolage, assemblage, stream of consciousness

-Mia is currently an Assistant Professor in the Faculty of Fine Arts at the University of Lethbridge, Canada.
+Mia is currently an Assistant Professor in the Faculty of Fine Arts at the University of Lethbridge, Treaty 7 Territory, Métis Nation & Blackfoot Confederacy, Canada.